Fusion approach for quantum integrable system associated with the $\mathfrak{gl}(1|1)$ Lie superalgebra: integrable model with open boundary gl(1|1) integrable model with open boundary

 Since Grassmann numbers are absent from equations \eqref{fun1} - \eqref{o9}, it follows directly that the eigenvalues of the transfer matrix and the Hamiltonian are independent of them.
 In contrast, the eigenstates are strongly dependent on these Grassmann numbers.

 We observe that the presence of boundary Grassmann numbers breaks the $U(1)$ symmetry of the system.
 Nevertheless, the $T$-$Q$ relations in Eq. \eqref{TQ:open} share similar structures to the ones in the periodic case (Eq. \eqref{TQ:periodic}).
-This property suggests that the generalized algebraic Bethe ansatz method may remain applicable, provided a proper reference state can be constructed.
-The separation of variables method offers another promising approach for retrieving the eigenstates.
-It operates by constructing a complete and orthogonal basis of the Hilbert space in which the Bethe states can be expanded \cite{Zhang15}.
+The $T$-$Q$ relation in Eq. \eqref{TQ:open} matches the earlier conjecture in Ref. \cite{GAM2010}, which was only checked numerically for small systems without an analytic proof.
+We address this problem by obtaining the relation analytically via the fusion approach.

+The derivation of the exact spectrum of the model allows us to retrieve the Bethe state, which we will demonstrate in the following section.